The exotic fruits of Colombia are what keep drawing me back.

 22. Papaya Fruit

-Have you heard of the popular term “Dar Papaya”?
-Well, this is another fruit that’s a little more familiar with people and it has a great sweet flavor to it.
+Have you heard of the popular term “No dar Papaya”?
+Well, this is another fruit that’s very familiar with locals and has a great sweet flavor.

 They’re actually healthy for you in a number of ways.
 I found these fruits in abundance whilst exploring Jardín as small town in the Antioquia region.